learn-javascript-courses/openmud/README.md

-openmud
+OpenMud
 =======

 An extensible multiplayer text adventure game.
+Written for the ["Learn JavaScript with Eric Elliott"](http://ericelliottjs.com/) course series.